You are here

 Genetic Counseling Program Admission Requirements

 - Bachelor’s degree with at least a 3.0 GPA.
-Most majors include biology, genetics and psychology, but other undergraduate majors will be considered.
+Most majors include biology, genetics and psychology, but this is not a requirement and other undergraduate majors will be considered.

 - Courses - biology (BIO 101 and 101L), genetics (BIO 380 and 380L), psychology (PSY101).
-Additional upper level biology/genetics courses should include organic chemistry (CHEM351 and 351L), or biochemistry (CHEM431 and 431L).
+Additional upper level biology/genetics courses should include organic chemistry (CHEM351 and 351L) or biochemistry (CHEM431 and 431L).
 Other upper level biology courses will be considered on an individual basis.
 Indiana State University Class Codes listed in parentheses.
+Online courses can be accepted if comparable to standard undergraduate courses, which typically means they provide a letter grade and are not survey classes.

 Also highly recommended but not required: Courses in human anatomy (BIO231), molecular biology (BIO417) and statistics (BIO 485, MATH 131 or 241)